 Homemade Lemon Curd Ingredients

-Complete measurements and a full recipe tutorial can be found in the recipe card at the bottom of this post.
+Complete measurements and step-by-step instructions are included in the recipe card at the bottom of this post.

 Lemon Curd Recipe and Canning Instructions

 Prepare canner, jars, and lids.
-Wash four half-pint jars and lids in hot soapy water and place them in a water bath canner full of water, submerging them so they are completely covered.
+Wash four half-pint jars and lids in hot, soapy water.
+Place jars in a water bath canner, fully submerged.

-Turn off the heat, remove the lid and allow the jars to sit for five minutes before removing to a towel-lined counter where they should sit undisturbed for 12 hours before checking for proper seals.
+Turn off heat, remove the lid, and allow jars to rest in the canner for 5 minutes.
+Remove jars and let them sit undisturbed for 12 hours before checking seals.

 Storing Lemon Curd

-- Stir into your homemade yogurt, cottage cheese, whipped cream, or vanilla ice cream.
+- Swirling into yogurt, whipped cream, or ice cream

 Lemon Curd for Canning